jbatson5/SCALE-test/docs/MAVRIC.rst

 assemblies of different starting enrichments and burnups), each with specified neutron and photon sources, in an aluminum/boron fuel basket.
 The cask is made of forged steel for photon shielding with a resin layer for neutron shielding.
-Also included in the model are three activated hardware regions (bottom nozzle, top nozzle, and top plenum), which consist of specified amounts of :sup:`60`\ Co (a photon source).
+The model also includes three activated hardware regions (bottom nozzle, top nozzle, and top plenum), which consist of specified amounts of :sup:`60`\ Co (a photon source).
 The task for this example is to calculate the total dose rate within 2